-25. ISAF AND OTHER EVENTS
+25. WORLD SAILING AND OTHER EVENTS

-ISAF approval of World Championships and other Events
+World Sailing approval of World Championships and other Events

-- 25.1 ISAF approval is required for any event that is described as a World Championship, uses the word "World" in the title of the event, or any of the promoters, organizers or any other organization officially connected with the event, represents or holds out in any way that the event is a World Championship or does the foregoing in such a way that the event is reasonably perceived to be a World Championship. - 25.2 ISAF Classes - 25.2.1 Each ISAF Class that meets the World Championships requirements in Regulation 10.2.1(d) is automatically granted the right, subject to the notification requirements of Regulation 25.7, to hold one annual World Championship.
-Regulation 10.4 defines how this right is maintained or rescinded. - 25.2.2 ISAF Class Associations have the sole right to hold world and continental championships of their class, these being class events as defined in Regulation 10.5(f). - 25.2.3 ISAF Classes holding world and continental championships shall obtain the approval of the National Authority of the nation where the event is to be hosted. - 25.2.4 The title of the Championship should be: "The xxx Class World Championship" or "The xxx Class <Name of Continent> Championship", but other titles may be used.
-The title shall not include the term "ISAF", "International Sailing Federation", "Sailing" or "World Cup". - 25.2.5 The World Championship right granted in Regulation 25.2.1 may be open, or may be restricted on the basis of gender or age.
-All ISAF Classes may also award the following subsidiary World Championship titles: - (a) one Women's World Champion title - (b) one Youth World Champion title (which may be on the basis of gender), where youth crews are so defined by the Class. - (c) one further World Champion title on the basis of gender, age or discipline. - 25.2.6 Those competing for a subsidiary World Championship shall race as a separate fleet.
-The number of participating entries in this fleet shall meet or exceed the number of entries shown in the table in regulation 10.4(b), and the fleet shall include entries from more than one continent. - 25.2.7 However the above rights for a Class selected by ISAF to be equipment at the next Olympic Sailing Competition may be restricted or amended by the Olympic Classes Contract. - 25.3 Radio Sailing
+- World Sailing approval is required for any event that is described as a World Championship, uses the word "World" in the title of the event, or any of the promoters, organizers or any other organization officially connected with the event, represents or holds out in any way that the event is a World Championship or does the foregoing in such a way that the event is reasonably perceived to be a World Championship. - 25.2 World Sailing Classes - 25.2.1 Each World Sailing Class that meets the World Championships requirements in Regulation 10.2.1(d) is automatically granted the right, subject to the notification requirements of Regulation 25.7, to hold one annual World Championship.
+Regulation 10.4 defines how this right is maintained or rescinded. - 25.2.2 World Sailing Class Associations have the sole right to hold world and continental championships of their class, these being class events as defined in Regulation 10.5(f). - 25.2.3 World Sailing Classes holding world and continental championships shall obtain the approval of the National Authority of the nation where the championships is to be hosted. - 25.2.4 The title of the Championship should be: "The xxx Class World Championship" or "The xxx Class <Name of Continent> Championship", but other titles may be used.
+The title shall not include the term "World Sailing", "International Sailing Federation", "Sailing" or "World Cup". - 25.2.5 The world championship right granted in Regulation 25.2.1 may be open, or may be restricted on the basis of gender or age.
+All World Sailing Classes may also award the following subsidiary World Championship titles: - (a) one Women's World Champion title

+- (b) one Youth World Champion title (which may be on the basis of gender), where youth crews are so defined by the Class. - (c) one further World Champion title on the basis of gender, age or discipline. - 25.2.6 Those competing for a subsidiary World Championship shall race as a separate fleet.
+The number of participating entries in this fleet shall meet or exceed the number of entries shown in the table in Regulation 10.4(b), and the fleet shall include entries from more than one continent. - 25.2.7 However the above rights for a Class selected by World Sailing to be Equipment at the next Olympic Sailing Competition may be restricted or amended by the Olympic Classes Contract. - 25.3 Radio Sailing